AARP Eye Center

 If you have a disability, you can designate someone else to submit your mail-in or absentee application and/or return your ballot.
 You and your designated agent must complete an authorization form to do so.

 Every polling place statewide is required to have at least one accessible voting system.
-The department of state's website includes video demonstrations on how to use the system available in your county.
+The state department’s website includes video demonstrations on how to use the system available in your county.

 Voters who need assistance completing their ballot can receive help from someone they choose, as long as that person is not an employer, union representative or judge of elections.

-Find more information at the department of state’s website.
+Find more information at the state department's website.

-Editor’s note: This guide was originally published on Jan.
-11, 2024, and was updated with new information about voting.
+Editor’s note: This guide was originally published on June 12, 2023, and has been updated with new information about voting.

 Elissa Chudwin covers federal and state policy and writes the podcast Today’s Tips from AARP.
 She previously worked as a digital producer for The Press Democrat in Santa Rosa, California, and as an editor for Advocate magazines in Dallas.